 We teach.
 We respect and complement the curricula and high standards of teaching at schools and colleges.
 We have dedicated our careers to helping students develop their math, critical reading, logical reasoning, and writing skills, along with a host of other abilities important for tests and academic subjects.

 Our nation offers a range of excellent public and independent options for education.
-If families can and choose to pursue private education, to say that the overall expenses are high is an understatement.
-The cost of an independent high school and college education can amount to more than $300,000.
-Add to this amount the cost of a private grade school, and the total can exceed $500,000.
-The amount families spend on Advantage Testing's services represents a small percentage of that total, while many if not most of our students regard their one-on-one work with our private tutors to be among the most important educational experiences of their lives.
+For families that choose to pursue private education, to say that the overall expenses are high is an understatement.
+The cost of an independent high school and college education can amount to more than $500,000.
+Add to this amount the cost of a private grade school, and the total can exceed $750,000.
+The amount families spend on Advantage Testing's services represents a small percentage of that total, while many, if not most, of our students regard their one-on-one work with our private tutors to be among the most important educational experiences of their lives.

 Please visit our AT Foundation page for more information about our public service programs.

 Yes.
 We prepare students for a number of standardized tests including the SAT, ACT, SAT Subject Tests, SSAT, and ISEE.
 We also offer academic tutoring in a range of subjects at the elementary, high school, college, and professional school level.
 In addition to providing academic tutoring, we have also worked with students on college, graduate, and professional school applications when the institutions to which students are applying permit guidance in the preparation of such applications.

 As an approach to the problem of educational disparity, tutoring has enormous potential.
 To read an article by our founder on this topic, please click here.
 We believe that tutoring can be an active, integral part of the solution for bridging achievement gaps.
 As adaptable as it is effective, tutoring requires few investments beyond the right instructor and a quiet room, making this approach suitable for all students.

 Tutoring sessions take place in the student's home or in the tutor's office.
 In addition, tutoring arrangements such as remote tutoring can be made through any of our locations.